-Built in 1975, by Main Ion Works of Houma, Louisiana (hull #297) as the Valour for Interstate Oil Transport.
+Built in 1975, by Main Ion Works of Houma, Louisiana (hull #297) as the Valour for Interstate Oil Transport of Philadelphia, Pennsylvania.

-At the time Interstate Oil Transport maintained two fleets.
-Their Northeast Fleet or "Green Fleet" that operated in Philadelphia, Pennsylvania.
-And a Southern Fleet or "White fleet" that operated out of Tampa, Florida.
+At the time Interstate Oil Transportation operated two fleets.
+Their Northeast Fleet or "Green Fleet" operated in Philadelphia, Pennsylvania.
+And their Southern Fleet or "White fleet" which operated out of Tampa, Florida.

 She was a twin screw rated at 6,000 horsepower.

-On January 18, of 2006 she sank 40 Miles off the Coast of Wilmington, North Carolina.
+On January 18, of 2006 she sank forty Miles off the Coast of Wilmington, North Carolina.

 The Valour began her trip from Delaware to Texas pushing the fully loaded, 175,000 bbl barge M 192 .
 Prior to departure the tug's fuel, potable water and wash water tanks were topped off.
 All of the ballast tanks were empty.
 At 1130, in anticipation of heavy weather, the Captain ordered that the tug be taken out of the notch and transitioned to towing astern.

-By 1500, that afternoon with the Valour making 7 knots on a course of 200-225Ú true.
-The winds had increased to 25-35 knots from the SSW with 5 to 7 foot seas.
+By 1500, that afternoon with the Valour making seven knots on a course of 200 to 225 degrees true.
+The winds had increased to 25 to 35 knots from the SSW with 5 to 7 foot seas.
 The Chief Mate noticed that a slight port list had developed.

 The Chief Mate, who was the watch officer, ordered the Assistant Engineer to pump water for 15 minutes into the #18 starboard ballast tank, which corrected the port list.

 At 1930, the Captain, had assumed the watch, he then ordered the Chief Engineer to pump out the #18 starboard ballast tank.
 The ballast tanks were all empty, this action left the Valour with a slight starboard list.
-The weather continued to deteriorate, and by 2130 the winds were S at 50-60 knots, gusting to 70, with 10 ft seas.
+The weather continued to deteriorate, and by 2130 the winds were S at 50 to 60 knots, gusting to 70, with 10 foot seas.

 Aboard the Valour there where three pairs of port and starboard fuel tanks (#'s 4, 5 & 17) were connected by cross-connect lines equipped with isolation valves.
 The #12 port and starboard wash water tanks were similarly arranged, with the addition of a smaller secondary cross-over line.
 These valves were required, by regulation, to be kept closed when underway.
 The #5 port and starboard fuel tanks (which fed the day tank for the main engines) were left open.
 During the post-accident dives, it was discovered that the isolation valve between the #4 port and starboard fuel tanks was also left open.
 In addition, it was theorized, but not confirmed that the isolation valve on the secondary cross-connect line between the wash water tanks was also left open.
 The valves are kept closed so as to prevent hydrostatic balancing between the tanks and to minimize free-surface effect, both of which are detrimental to a vessel's stability.

-At 0230 on January 18, 2006, the Valour was listing heavily to port and going down by the stern, she sank approximately 40 nautical miles off Cape Fear, North Carolina.
+At 0230 on January 18, 2006, the Valour was listing heavily to port and going down by the stern, she sank approximately forty nautical miles off Cape Fear, North Carolina.

 The Captain and five crew members, including the Chief Engineer, were rescued by (a tug that was transiting the area light boat en route to an assignment) the Justine Foss .
 The Chief Engineer, however, died on board shortly afterward of hypothermia, three lives were lost in this incident: the Chief Mate, Chief Engineer and an Able Seaman.